 Our next issue,

-Après, is coming soon.
+Release, is coming soon.

-Subscribe below to receive issue ten.
+Subscribe below to receive issue thirteen.